Copyright, Steve Hambuchen

 Pilar Hernández-Wolfe is tenured associate professor and teaches in the Marriage, Couple, and Family Therapy program.
 She is a licensed family therapist and a licensed clinical professional counselor, a clinical member and approved supervisor of the American Association for Marriage and Family Therapy, an approved clinical supervisor in the state of Oregon, and a consultant and trainer.
 In addition, she served as board member of the American Family Therapy Academy and is a member of the American Psychological Association.
-Pilar has twenty years of experience working with individuals, couples and families in outpatient clinics and in private practice.
+Pilar has over twenty years of experience working with individuals, couples and families in outpatient clinics and in private practice.
 She has also worked with refugees and survivors of torture in San Diego and displaced populations in Colombia, her native country.
-As a consultant, trainer and presenter, she has collaborated with organizations in the U.S., Colombia (Pontificial Universidad Javeriana, Cali) and México in the areas of clinical supervision, traumatic stress, resilience, organizational diversity and equity, and contextually responsive family therapy.
-She is fully bilingual (English/Spanish).
+As a consultant, trainer and presenter, she has collaborated with organizations in the U.S., Colombia (Pontificial Universidad Javeriana, Cali) and México in the areas of clinical supervision, traumatic stress, resilience, equity and contextually responsive family therapy, the animal human bond and ecoinformed family therapy.
+She is fully bilingual (English/Spanish - written and oral).

 I am a family therapist devoted to healing the wounds of social and historical traumatic stress and fostering resilience.
 I am committed to training culturally responsive and globally informed MFT practitioners to serve the unique needs of diverse communities, both locally and internationally.
 As an educator, I believe that education is a drawing out, not a putting in.
 Knowledge is not simply transmitted from the teacher to students, but is actively constructed in the mind of the learner through dialogue, reflection and various hands-on activities.
 I believe that students make their ideas by constructing their own knowledge structures, and that they learn by integrating new information from their own life experience.